We will collect and process the following personal data from you:

 This is information about you that you give us directly when you interact with us.

 You will need to set up an account with HumanForest ("E-Bikes Account") in order to use E-Bikes.
-We will ask you for your name, date of birth (as E-Bikes is only for those over 18 years), mobile phone number, email address, physical address and valid debit or credit card number, and your chosen password and user name/ log in.
+We will ask you for your email address, payment method and your chosen password and email address/ log in.

 This is so we can create and validate an account in your name, identify and contact you as the account holder when you log in and use E-Bikes when administering your E-Bikes Account e.g. to send you invoices, tell you about technical updates and changes to E-Bikes and this Privacy and Cookies Policy, and tell you about other useful general information such as road closures.
 We also use it for payment card processing for charges to your E-Bikes Account through our card payment processing provider, Stripe.
 See Payment Processing.